chiqui3d/ub-server/README.md

 # TODO

+* [ ] Reduce the number of times I use dynamic memory with malloc
 * [ ] Add support for keep-alive connections
 * [ ] Add optional example for fork and thread
 * [ ] Add support for HTTPS